clairey-zx81/json-model/TUTO.md

 jmc Person-1.model.json elysee.json  # FAIL
 ```

-## JSON Model with definitions
+## Using Definitions

 The previous model includes a regex which is hard to read and repeated twice.
-We can use definitions to enhance readability and help reuse structures,
+We can use definitions to enhance readability and reuse structures,
-in file `Person-2.model.json`:
+with file `Person-2.model.json`:

 ```json
 {